Bunlong/rails-livestamp/README.md

 # rails-livestamp [![Gem Version](https://badge.fury.io/rb/rails-livestamp.svg)](http://badge.fury.io/rb/rails-livestamp)

-The rails-livestamp is a simple, unobtrusive jQuery plugin that provides auto-updating timeago text to your timestamped HTML elements, which will update automatically as time goes by.
+The rails-livestamp is a simple jQuery plugin that provides auto-updating timeago text to your timestamped HTML elements, which will update automatically as time goes by.
 ISO 8601 timestamps are also supported.

 ## Installation